MicrosoftDocs/winrt-related/winrt-related-src/schemas/appxpackage/uapmanifestschema/element-uap-splashscreen.md

 ---
-Description: Defines the appearance of the splash screen, which is displayed by the app during launch.
+description: Defines the appearance of the splash screen, which is displayed by the app during launch.
 Search.Product: eADQiWindows 10XVcnh
 title: uap:SplashScreen (Windows 10)
 ms.assetid: 1a55627f-7014-4c8c-8ec8-957ac99457db